cottonwoodcoding/webpack-rails-react-router/README.md

 # webpack-rails-react-router

-This example app was built using [webpack-rails-react](https://github.com/cottonwoodcoding/webpack-rails-react) with the --router flag passed on genearation.
+This example app was built using [webpack-rails-react](https://github.com/cottonwoodcoding/webpack-rails-react) with the --router flag passed on generation.
 This is a simple Todo List App to demonstrate extracting your client to a [React](https://facebook.github.io/react/) application using react-router.

 ### Running Sample App
 1.  git clone